jgrebol/ESIpy/docs/source/index.rst

 Program aimed at the calculation of population analysis and aromaticity indicators from different Hilbert-space partitions using the PySCF module.

-This program has been developed by Joan Grèbol-Tomàs, Eduard Matito and Pedro Salvador.
+This program has been developed by Joan Grèbol-Tomàs under the supervision of Eduard Matito and Pedro Salvador.

 .. toctree::
    :maxdepth: 2